roytang/blog/content/post/2020/05/blogging-thoughts-2020v2/index.md

 Until then, there are still a lot of blogs around, if you know where to look.
 One of my favorite avenues is Kicks Condors' [monthly HrefHunt updates](https://www.kickscondor.com/hrefhunt/).
 And I've mentioned before, but whenever anyone posts anything remotely nostalgic about old-school blogging on Hacker News, the comments are always full of links to blogs.
 There's specialized subreddits like [r/SpartanWeb](https://www.reddit.com/r/SpartanWeb/) (not many users!).

 If you run a blog, you can help by having a page where you list other blogs you like!
 Some kind of roll call, but for blogs.
 Like... a [blogroll](/page/blogroll/)?
-If they make a post you like, share it on your blog, and maybe on other social media channels too!
+And if they make a post you like, share it on your blog, and maybe on other social media channels too!
 Us indie and old-school bloggers need to have each other backs!

 ### More To Come